sparabu/eddie2/docs/uiux/EDDIE_UIUX_INTERACTIONS.md

 ## 1. Complex or Less Common User Flows

-### 1.1 Chat with Multiple File Uploads (Post-MVP)
+### 1.1 Chat with Multiple File Uploads
+- **Implementation Status**:
+  - Multiple images: ✅ Implemented
+  - Multiple documents: ⏳ Planned (Post-MVP)

+#### Current Implementation (Images)
-1. User sees an "Attach" button with multi-file support.
+1. User clicks the "Attach" button in the chat input.
-2. Possibly an in-chat file preview list.
-3. On send, each file is base64-encoded and included in the prompt or a separate API call.
+2. File picker dialog opens supporting multi-select for images.
+3. User selects multiple image files (jpg, jpeg, png, webp, gif).
+4. System validates each image (size, format).
+5. Preview thumbnails appear in the input area showing all selected images.
+6. User types a message (optional).
+7. User clicks the send button.
+8. Message with all image attachments is sent to the AI.
+9. Images appear in a grid layout in the user's message bubble.
+10. AI response references and analyzes all images content.

+#### Planned Implementation (Documents)
+1. Multiple document file support will be added in future updates.
+2. Will include similar UI patterns adapted for document previews.
-4. If any file is invalid, show error while preserving the valid ones.
+3. If any file is invalid, show error while preserving the valid ones.

 ### 1.2 Merging Q&A Pairs
 - Potential future feature: user merges multiple Q&A pairs into one.